The Best Contractors Tools & Equipment Insurance for 2026

 Covered Costs

-Tools and equipment insurance will pay for the repair or replacement of covered items as well as, depending on the policy, lost income or project completion costs associated with a covered incident.
+Tools and equipment insurance will pay for the repair or replacement of covered items as well as, depending on the policy, lost income or expenses to keep a project on schedule after a covered incident.

 - Repair: When tools or equipment are damaged but not destroyed, these policies will pay to repair them to a usable condition.

 - Replacement: For items that need to be replaced, policies offer one of two options for determining the reimbursement value.
-Actual cash value policies reimburse for the fair market value of the item lost, after considering the purchase price and depreciation.
-Replacement value policies reimburse for what it actually would cost to replace the item with something new of comparable quality.
+Actual cash value policies reimburse for the fair market value of the item lost, after considering the current replacement cost and depreciation.
+Replacement cost policies reimburse for what it actually would cost to replace the item with something new of comparable quality.

-- Lost income: When a covered loss results in lost income, policies which include this provision will compensate the insured for the amount of income they did not receive from the time of the incident until a repaired or replaced item became available.
+- Lost income: When a covered loss results in lost income, policies which include this provision will compensate the insured for the amount of income they did not receive following a standard waiting period (typically 24 to 72 hours) until a repaired or replaced item became available.

 Policies typically feature a per-item and per-occurrence coverage limit in addition to the overall policy limit.
 The per-item limit typically applies to unscheduled items, while the per-occurrence limit applies to both scheduled and unscheduled property.
 For instance, a policy with a $10,000 policy limit might have a per-item limit of $500, and an occurrence limit of $2,500.
 This means that if six items worth $500 each were stolen at one time, only $2,500 of the loss would be covered per the occurrence limit rather than the full $3,000 loss.